NOAA-GFDL/MDTF-diagnostics/README.md

 The default test case uses the QBOi.EXP1.AMIP.001 sample.
 The GFDL.CM4.c96L32.am4g10r8 sample is only for testing the MJO Propagation and Amplitude POD.
 Note that `mdtf` now contains both `MDTF-diagnostics` and `inputdata` directories.

+You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` as described below in Section 3.

 ## 2. Install the necessary programming languages and modules

 The MDTF framework code is written in Python 2.7, but supports running PODs written in a variety of scripting languages and combinations of libraries.
-We use [conda](https://docs.conda.io/en/latest/), a free, open-source package manager to install and manage these dependencies.
-Conda is one component of the [Anaconda](https://www.anaconda.com/) python distribution, so having Anaconda is sufficient but not necessary.
+We use [Conda](https://docs.conda.io/en/latest/), a free, open-source package manager to install and manage these dependencies.
+Conda is one component of the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) python distribution, so having Miniconda/Anaconda is sufficient but not necessary.

-For maximum portability and ease of installation, we recommend that all users manage dependencies through conda using the provided script, even if they have independent installations of the required languages.
+For maximum portability and ease of installation, we recommend that all users manage dependencies through conda using the provided script `src/conda/conda_env_setup.sh`, even if they have independent installations of the required languages.
 A complete installation of all dependencies will take roughly 5 Gb, less if you've already installed some of the dependencies through conda.
 The location of this installation can be changed with the `$CONDA_ENV_DIR` setting described below.

 If these space requirements are prohibitive, we provide an alternate method of operation which makes no use of conda and relies on the user to install external dependencies, at the expense of portability.
 This is described on the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/).

 ### 2.1 Conda installation

-The framework’s environments will co-exist with an existing Anaconda or miniconda installation. *Do not* reinstall miniconda/Anaconda if it's already installed for the user who will be running the framework: the installer will break the existing installation (if it's not managed with, eg., environment modules.)
+The framework’s environments will co-exist with an existing Miniconda/Anaconda installation. *Do not* reinstall Miniconda/Anaconda if it's already installed for the user who will be running the framework: the installer will break the existing installation (if it's not managed with, eg., environment modules.)

-To determine if conda is installed, run `% conda --version` as the user who will be using the framework.
+To determine if Conda is installed, run `% conda --version` as the user who will be using the framework.
 The framework has been tested against versions of conda >= 4.7.5.

-If you do not have a pre-existing Anaconda or miniconda installation on your system, we recommend using the miniconda2 (python 2.7) installer available [here](https://docs.conda.io/en/latest/miniconda.html).
-Any version of miniconda/Anaconda (2 or 3) released after June 2019 will work: the only differences are the modules that are pre-installed by default.
+If you do not have a pre-existing Conda on your system (i.e., the command doesn't return anything), we recommend using the Miniconda installer available [here](https://docs.conda.io/en/latest/miniconda.html).
+Any version of Miniconda/Anaconda (2 or 3) released after June 2019 will work.
 Toward the end of the installation process, enter “yes” at “Do you wish the installer to initialize Miniconda2 by running conda init?” prompt.
-This will allow the installer to add the conda path to the user's shell login script (e.g., `~/.bashrc` or `~/.cshrc`).
+This will allow the installer to add the Conda path to the user's shell login script (e.g., `~/.bashrc` or `~/.cshrc`).

 ### 2.2 Conda environment installation

-Run `% conda info --base` as the user who will be using the framework to determine the location of your conda installation.
+Run `% conda info --base` as the user who will be using the framework to determine the location of your Conda installation.
 This path will be referred to as `$CONDA_ROOT` below.
 After determining this path, run

 ```
 % cd $CODE_ROOT
 % ./src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT
 ```

-to install all needed environments.
+to install all needed environments under.
 This takes ~10 min.
-The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other environments that are defined.
+The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other environments.

-By default, Conda will install program files within `$CONDA_ROOT` (the "active env location" listed by `% conda info`).
+By default, Conda will install the environments within `$CONDA_ROOT/envs/`.
 To use a different location (for space reasons, or if you don't have write access), pass the desired directory as `$CONDA_ENV_DIR`: `% ./src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR`.

+The `--all` flag makes the script install all environments prescribed by the YAML (.yml) files under `src/conda/` (one YAML file for one environment).
+You can install the environments selectively by using the `--env` flag instead.
+For instance, `% ./src/conda/conda_env_setup.sh --env base --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR` will install the "_MDTF_base" environment prescribed by `env_base.yml`, and so on.
+With `--env`, the current script can install one environment at a time.
+Repeat the command for multiple environments.
+Note that _MDTF_base is mandatory for the framework's operation, and the other environments are optional, see Section 4.3.

-After installing the framework-specific conda environments, you shouldn't manually alter them (i.e., never run `conda update` on them).
+After installing the framework-specific Conda environments, you shouldn't manually alter them (i.e., never run `conda update` on them).
 To update the environments after updating the framework code, re-run the above commands.

 ## 3. Configuring package paths